abdelali221/libWD/README.md

 # libWD

-A Wireless Driver implementation for Wii Homebrews.
+A Wireless (WiFi) Driver implementation for Wii Homebrews.

 # How to use